nzc/LineOnline/readme.md

-This is the Github Repo for LineOnline, which is just a small project for
+This is the Github Repo for LineOnline, which is just a small project for the course assignment.

 LineOnline is the smart app which can take the best use of users' time when they are playing in an amusement park.